Leona Lewis: 2011–2013: Hurt, Glassheart, and Christmas, with Love

 Lewis began work on her third album, Glassheart, shortly after she had completed The Labyrinth tour.
 Though originally announced to be released on 28 November 2011 in the UK, it was eventually released in October 2012.
 The album was released on the RCA Records brand after RCA Music Group disbanded J Records along with Arista Records and Jive Records.
 Lewis described Glassheart as "energetic, deep, [and] unique" and said it would have a darker tone.
 She cited Tracy Chapman, Kate Bush and Tears for Fears as the album's primary influences.
-For the album, Lewis worked with numerous writers and producers including Ammo, Jonas Quant, Chuck Harmony, Claude Kelly, Ryan Tedder, Fraser T Smith, Al Shux, Steve Robson, Dallas Austin, Rico Love and Ne-Yo.
+For the album, Lewis worked with numerous writers and producers including Ammo, Jonas Quant, Chuck Harmony, Claude Kelly, Ryan Tedder, Fraser T Smith, Al Shux, Steve Robson, Rico Love and Ne-Yo.

 Lewis released a single, the dance-pop song "Collide", written by Autumn Rowe and produced by Sandy Vee, in the UK on 4 September 2011 and Germany on 9 September 2011.
 It debuted on the official UK top 40 singles chart at number 4.
 Furthermore, "Collide" charted at number one on the Dance Club Songs (Billboard) in the US, with the Afrojack remix nominated for Best Remixed Recording at the 2012 Grammy Awards.
 Lewis released an EP on 9 December 2011, Hurt: The EP, containing three covers.
 Lewis went on to perform on the American version of X Factor, and as the featured performer for the closing of the 2011 Doha Film Festival, where she sang ten songs, including several cover versions.
 In June 2012, she performed at BBC Radio 1's Hackney Weekend 2012 after being announced on 25 May 2011 as an ambassador for the event.
 It was the BBC's biggest ever free-ticketed live music event.
 Following the announcement that Lewis would be an ambassador, she performed a special Live Lounge at the Hackney Empire, with a reggae version of "Better in Time", which incorporated Rihanna's "Man Down", and a cover of Labrinth's "Let the Sun Shine".
 At the Hackney Weekend, Lewis performed further cover versions and debuted the song "Come Alive" from Glassheart.